shirishpandagare/shirishpandagare.github.io/_posts/2018-01-28-LDA_topic_modeling.md

 ## Introduction

 In topic modeling, we followed a structured workflow to build an insightful topic model based on the Latent Dirichlet Allocation (LDA) algorithm.
 In this post, we will build the topic model using gensim’s native LdaModel and explore multiple strategies to effectively visualize the results using matplotlib plots.
-I will be using Amazon music review dataset since the focus is more on approaches to visualizing the results.
+I will be using Amazon digital music review dataset for demonstration.
 Let’s begin by importing the packages.
 The following are the packages imported for this project.

 ```python